Anaheim Ducks: Stanley Cup champions (2006–2007)

-The Ducks traded Joffrey Lupul, Ladislav Smid and a first-round draft pick to the Edmonton Oilers in exchange for defenseman Chris Pronger.
+The Ducks traded Joffrey Lupul, Ladislav Šmíd and a first-round draft pick to the Edmonton Oilers in exchange for defenseman Chris Pronger.
 On November 9, 2006, the Ducks defeated the Vancouver Canucks 6–0 at General Motors Place in Vancouver to improve their season record to 12–0–4.
 The win set an NHL record by remaining undefeated in regulation for the first 16 games of the season, eclipsing the previous mark set by the 1983–84 Edmonton Oilers.
-On April 7, the Ducks won their first division title in franchise history when the Canucks defeated the second-place San Jose Sharks in the final game of the season.
+(Note: The record has since been broken by the Chicago Blackhawks' 21–0–3 start during the 2012–13 season) On April 7, the Ducks won their first division title in franchise history when the Canucks defeated the second-place San Jose Sharks in the final game of the season.
 The Ducks ended the regular season with a 48–20–14 record and 110 points.
 Although they had three fewer wins than the Nashville Predators, the Ducks won the second seed in the West by virtue of winning the Pacific Division title; the Predators finished second in the Central Division behind the Detroit Red Wings (the top seed in the West).

 In the 2007 playoffs, the Ducks defeated the Minnesota Wild in the conference quarterfinals and the Canucks in the semifinals, both in five games.
 The Ducks faced the Detroit Red Wings in the franchise's third trip to the conference finals.
-In game three, Pronger elbowed Tomas Holmstrom and subsequently received a one-game suspension for the illegal check.
-However, the Ducks won game four without Pronger and game five in Detroit, with Selanne scoring the latter game's overtime winner.
+In game three, Pronger elbowed Tomas Holmström and subsequently received a one-game suspension for the illegal check.
+However, the Ducks won game four without Pronger and game five in Detroit, with Selänne scoring game fives overtime winner.
 The Ducks then finished off the Red Wings in game six for their second Stanley Cup Final appearance.